smgorelik/VendorSimTestScripts/README.md

 The scripts can be executed on production envirenmnet.

-Please note that many of the scripts will not run unless AMSI is bypassed - each scripts different component of an attack chain and have to be viewed as part of a bigger picture
+Please note that many of the scripts will not run unless AMSI is bypassed - every script is a different component of an attack chain and have to be viewed as part of a bigger picture

 ## Ransomware techniques:
 Adversaries may encrypt data on target systems or on large numbers of systems in a network to interrupt availability to system and network resources.